telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/overview.md

 tags: overview,object,business,component,.NET,types,requirements
 published: True
 position: 0
-previous_url: /ObjectDataSource
+previous_url: /ObjectDataSource, /designing-reports/connecting-to-data/data-source-components/objectdatasource-component/
 ---

 # ObjectDataSource Component Overview

-A common application design practice is to separate the presentation layer from business logic and encapsulate the business logic in business objects.
+A common application design practice is to separate the presentation layer from the business logic and encapsulate the business logic in business objects.
 These business objects form a layer between the presentation layer and the data tier, resulting in a multi-tier application architecture.
 The ObjectDataSource component supports the multi-tier architecture by providing a way for you to bind the Data Report Items to a middle-tier business object without extensive code.
 The ObjectDataSource component represents the middle-tier object (business object or any other class) and provides data retrieval capabilities.

 ## Supported object types